willtc111/STAGE/README.md

 ClassDecl := Either("A", "An") Id Maybe(has Stats and) is described by ThingDesc.

-ThingDecl := Either("Thing", "Location") Id is An Id named String Maybe(with Stats) Maybe(that contains Either(Id, List(Id))).
+ThingDecl := Either("Thing", "Location") Id is An Id named String Maybe(with Stats) Maybe(that contains Things).

-ActionDecl := "Action" String is available when Condition, modifies player by Mod, modifies current location by Mod before setting location to Id, and is described by ActionDesc. | "Action" String is available when Condition, ends the game, and is described by ActionDesc.
+ActionDecl := "Action" String is available when Condition, modifies the player by Mod, modifies the current location by Mod Maybe(before setting the current location to Id), and is described by ActionDesc. | "Action" String is available when Condition, ends the game, and is described by ActionDesc.

 Decl := ClassDecl | ThingDecl | ActionDecl

 Decls := Maybe(Decls Decl)

-PlayerDecl := "The" player Maybe(has Stats and) Maybe(has Either(thing Id, things List(Id)) and) starts in Id and is described by ThingDesc.
+PlayerDecl := "The" player Maybe(has Stats and) Maybe(has Things and) starts in Id and is described by ThingDesc.

 Stage := Decls PlayerDecl Decls